devinit/datahub-api/README.md

 ### Graphql server for the data-hub application.

-This project has no issue tracker.
-All its issues and project management will be handled from the datahub react repo.

 Dataware house & Github CMS integration
 -----
 This project has a dataware house module thats responsible for getting data from the datawarehouse and merge it with refrence data from a github repo acting as a CMS.